Skip to main content

 5 mentions Positive Neutral Negative

-Players note that the game features significant grinding, with numerous achievements and simple minigames like farming and fishing contributing to the grind.
-While importing from the previous game alleviates some of the burden, the crafting system is described as basic and tedious, with potential bugs that can lead to crashes if not executed correctly.
+Players note that the game features significant grinding, with multiple achievements and a variety of minigames such as farming and fishing.
+While importing from a previous episode reduces some of the grind, the crafting system is described as basic and buggy, often leading to crashes if not executed correctly.
+Overall, the grinding experience is considered more extreme compared to other RPG Maker titles.

 • “Extreme grinding compared to most RPG Maker games.”